-Dollar is a 2-year-old, 67.2 lb., black male Greyhound, who has been surrendered by his family, through no fault of his own, to NCGL for re-homing.
+Dollar was born on April 15, 2016.
+He is a 67.2 lb., black male Greyhound, who has been surrendered by his family, through no fault of his own, to NCGL for re-homing.

 We just met this handsome boy, but he has a lovely personality.
 He rode well in the car, very interested in where we were going, but settled nicely for most of the trip.